syncopika/piano_roll_browser/README.md

 # piano_roll_browser
 a music sequencer inspired by LMMS, one of the best software applications ever!
-also carries a bit of influence from PxTone Collage, another great application!
+also influenced a bit by PxTone Collage, another great application!

-This project is ongoing.
-Please use on Google Chrome for best results.
+This project is a work-in-progress.

 ### instructions:
 - to change the name of the piece or the composer, double click on 'title' or 'composer', just above the buttons.